JeffZane/ButterKnifeDemo/README.md

 step1
 ---------
-add 「apply from: "../../ButterKnifeDemo/butterknife.gradle"」 in the gradle file.
+add butterknife.gradle to root project and add「apply from: "../../ButterKnifeDemo/butterknife.gradle"」 in your library gradle file.

 step2
 ---------